3 Formulas to Round Time to the Nearest Minute in Excel

 If you mention any other multiple other than 0:01, the formula will return the corresponding nearest multiple of the specified minute.

 You can also use the ROUND function instead of the MROUND function.
-But you need to add some extra weights in order to calculate the nearest minutes.
+But you need to add some extra weights to calculate the nearest minutes.
 Now let me show you how to round off time to the nearest minutes.

 Syntax